AlubJ/BactaTank-Classic/docs/editing/textures.md

 You can replace a texture by clicking ![Triple Dot Button](https://i.imgur.com/xhwAmwR.png) and then clicking `Replace Texture` and select the texture you want to use.
 You can also use `Ctrl+R` or drop the texture file onto the program.

 ## Normal Maps
 Normal maps are used in-game to add extra detail to the meshes.
 The games swizzle the texture information around so typical DirectX normal maps won't work properly.
 You will need to swizzle the channels around to get the in-game corrected normal maps.
 To do this you can use GIMP or Photoshop to swap the original DirectX normal map `RGBA` to the in-game one `AGBR`.
 OpenGL maps have the green channel flipped.
+You can also use [this tool](https://cdn.discordapp.com/attachments/540477596123660288/1333300302442532986/GLtoTCSNM.zip?ex=67fe906b&is=67fd3eeb&hm=f313c02e5b3ac8f22cad908042f947fc807e38ad11b608388c5028c7b1a85457&) to swizzle and un-swizzle the maps as well.

 Why did TtGames do this?
 The answer to this is completely beyond me, but other games they have made do make use of regular DirectX normal maps.